 one of the methods of commanding SOLO is using pulse width modulation ( PWM) method, in this method you will send some digital pulses in which their high-state is 5V and their low-state is 0V to “S/T” input of SOLO from the analog input port.
 These pulses should have a frequency above 5kHz ( the higher the frequency the better the resolution).
 Now by varying the duty cycle of these pulses you can increase or decrease the speed of your motor from zero speed( 0% duty cycle ) to max allowable speed that SOLO can support.

-Since here we have selected the Motor type Number 3 ( ultrafast brushless motors ), the maximum speed in this case will be 30000 RPM, meaning that at 100% duty cycle SOLO will try to force your motor to reach at 30000 RPM if the motor itself can sustain such a speed, but in most cases the nominal speeds of brushless motors might be lower than this, so you need to find out based on your motor’s specifications, what is the maximum duty cycle percentage applicable to be sent to SOLO into “S/T” pin to make your motor reach at its maximum speed.
+Since here we have selected in the piano switch the Motor type Number 3 ( ultrafast brushless motors ), the maximum speed in this case will be 30000 RPM, meaning that at 100% duty cycle SOLO will try to force your motor to reach at 30000 RPM if the motor itself can sustain such a speed, but in most cases the nominal speeds of brushless motors might be lower than this, so you need to find out based on your motor’s specifications, what is the maximum duty cycle percentage applicable to be sent to SOLO into “S/T” pin to make your motor reach at its maximum speed.

 To have accurate speed calculations, you need to set the proper number of Poles for your motor, The number of Poles by default in SOLO is set at 8 ( 4 Pole Pairs ) , you can either change this value using UART, USB or CAN or you can try to recalculate the value of Speed based on your motor number of poles and the mentioned formula above.

 Number of Pole Pairs = Number of Poles / 2

 For example in our case if we want to reach to 8000 RPM with a motor with 8 poles, we should apply on “S/T” input a pulse with duty cycle of 26.6% from Arduino: (8000/30000)*100 = 26.6